Skip to main content

 Other State Funding

-ODOT also receives revenue from several other state sources, including:
+ODOT also receives revenue from other state sources, including:

-• A $15 tax on the sale of new bicycles with tires over 26 inches and cost at least $200 will go to Connect Oregon for off-road bicycle and pedestrian paths that serve commuters.
+• A $15 tax on the sale of new bicycles with tires over 26 inches and that cost at least $200 goes to off-road bicycle and pedestrian paths that serve commuters.